oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

     ![user start flow](images/user_startflow.png)

-4. Open the second step “SetGenAIEndpointId”, and set the correct OCID Value (the endpoint OCID that you copied in [Lab 1 Task 4 Step 4](../agent/agent.md#task-4-provision-agent)) of GenAIEndpointId variable.
+4. Open the second step “SetGenAIAgentEndpointIdVariable”, and set the correct OCID Value (the endpoint OCID that you copied in [Lab 2 Task 4 Step 4](../agent/agent.md#task-4-provision-agent)).

     Then click on the “Preview” button at top-right corner.